Get all the latest data for Portugal

 How much are property prices expected to increase in Portugal in 2026?

-As of early 2026, property prices in Portugal are expected to increase by approximately 5% to 8% over the full year, representing a slowdown from the exceptional growth rates seen in 2024 and 2025.
+As of 2026, property prices in Portugal are expected to increase by about 13% for the full year, although growth should be slower in the second half than in the first half.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Portugal.